yochaigal/cairn/wip/the-dawn-plague/sefirot.md

 - The walls here are painted purple.
 - A chamber of souls.
 - Dybbuks?
+- On the **South** side a large chunk of earth has been removed, leaving a coffin-sized dip in the ground.

 ### 8. The Shrine (**Splendor**)
 - The walls here are painted a very dark pink.